JonathanMcCormickJr/TimeKeeper/README.md

 ## Installation

 To run the TimeKeeper App, you'll need Python installed on your computer.
 The app is developed with Python 3.8 or later.
+While the author developed this app for use on Debian Linux, it could possibly work on other operating systems.
 Follow these steps to set up the app:

 1. **Clone the Repository or Download the Source Code**:
    - If you have git installed, you can clone the repository using: